Science and technology in Burkina Faso: Enrolment trends

 The considerable efforts made in West Africa to reach the Millennium Development Goal of primary education for all are paying off, with the average enrolment rate having risen from 88% to 93% in the subregion between 2004 and 2012.
 According to the ECOWAS Annual Report (2012), enrolment has increased by as much as 20% since 2004 in four countries: Benin, Burkina Faso, Côte d'Ivoire and Niger.

 By 2012, Burkina Faso had an 85% gross enrolment rate for primary education.
-This dropped to 26% at secondary level and to 4.5% at tertiary level.
+This drops to 26% at secondary level and to 4.5% at tertiary level.
 Since 2009, enrolment rates have increased from 78%, 20% and 3.5% respectively in Burkina Faso.
 However, more than half of children were still not completing the primary cycle in 2012.

 Burkina Faso has one of Africa's highest levels of public expenditure on higher education, at 0.93% of GDP in 2013, according to the UNESCO Institute for Statistics.
 This represents 22% of the education budget and is up from 0.74% of GDP in 2006 (19% of the education budget).

 University student rolls doubled in Burkina Faso between 2007 and 2012.
 Burkina Faso has one of the subregion’s highest ratios of PhD students: one in 20 graduates goes on to enroll in a PhD.
 The number of PhDs in engineering fields remained low (58) in 2012 but there had been none at all five years earlier.
-Burkina Faso trains a much greater number of PhDs in the field of health than its neighbours.
+Burkina Faso trains a much greater number of PhDs in the field of health than its neighbors.
 In 2012, one in three PhD candidates in health sciences was a women, compared to about one in five in science and engineering.

 Before he died in December 2013, Nelson Mandela, a champion of education, lent his name to two graduate universities entrusted with the mission of producing a new generation of Africa-focused researchers, the African Institutes of Science and Technology in Tanzania and Nigeria.
 A third is planned for Burkina Faso.